The value of storage in electricity distribution: The role of markets: Numerical experiments

+Experiment~5 evenly splits the 150 yearly cycle budget across each day, which results in a cost reduction of only~2.9\% because almost twice as much storage is needed to reduce peak demand, compared to a~6.7\% reduction in Experiment~3, which optimized the discharge cycle allocation.

+Experiments~6 and~7 allow for backup generation investments and arbitrage without and with capacity markets, respectively.
+Compared to Experiments~3 and~4, backup generation investments increase from~0MW to~22.2MW, while storage investments decrease from 19.3MW to 11.6MW, which reflects the initial investment cost advantage of backup generation over storage, see Figure~\ref{fig:cs_params}.
+Total costs decrease by an additional 0.5--2.5\%.

+Experiments~8 and~9 model deployment if storage were virtually free, \ie, have a capital cost of \$1/kWh.
+Without market participation, deployment increases from 19.3MW in Experiments~2--4 to 21.3MW.
+With arbitrage, storage deployment increases to 391.9MW, far greater than the needs for demand reduction.
+Storage deployment does not increase indefinitely because the gains from market participation do not outweigh the costs of grid build-out.

+In the three experiments~(1, 2, 8) without market participation, contingency operations are on average~$0.35$\% cheaper than base-case operations.
+As the only difference between contingency and base-case operations is a reduced access to the electricity grid, this finding is predicted by Proposition~\ref{prop:gbar}.
+With market participation, base-case operations are less costly than contingency operations, as established theoretically in Proposition~\ref{prop:opex}.
+In Experiments~3--5, contingency operations are no more than~0.1\% more expensive than base-case operations.
+In Experiment~9, which features virtually free storage, contingency operations are~50\% more expensive than base-case operations.

-Figure~\ref{fig:costs} shows the cost savings from storage with and without market participation.
+Figure~\ref{fig:costs} visualizes the cost savings from storage with and without market participation.
 Figure~\ref{fig:hm_supply} shows the supply decisions for each resource type for the year~2025 for Experiments~2 and~3.
-The figure confirms that there is little difference between base case and contingency operations for storage and backup generation if market participation is allowed.
+The figure confirms that, without market participation, backup generation and storage is only used for contingency operations.
+With market participation, contingency and base-case operations are similar, which explains why their costs are similar.